 Mother's Day is more of the same with a cold day for Mom in the East and West with heavier rain possible in New England with a coastal storm. :( Northeast and Northwest are the worst weather picks while the Central Rocky Mountains and Plains the best.

-We hope you have a great week ahead and visit us on Facebook and Twitter for daily updates.
+We hope you have a great week ahead and visit us on Facebook

 - Capt Kirk out.